khulnasoft-lab/design.khulnasoft.com/contents/components/breadcrumb.md

 - If you need to link to sibling or related pages, use a form of [navigation](/regions/navigation) instead.

-### Appearance

-- A horizontal list of one or more links separated by a chevron.
-- A breadcrumb is one line by default.

 ### Behavior

 - Use an [ellipsis button](/components/button) to hide groups when there are three or more subgroups in the path.